whadafunk/routerology/q/interview-generic.md

     47. What are some of the features of SSH
     48. STDOUT, STDERR, STDIN
     49. 2>&1
+	Talk about docker multistage build
+	Talk about docker multiarch build
     50. gzip -dc my_file.tar.gz | tar xvf - -C
     51. tar cvf - .\ | ssh „tar xvf - -C /usr/src
     52. What is threat modeling.
 Do you know any methods?
 How would you go about such task?